Ozdotdotdot/swdocs/content/03-understanding-metrics.md

+---
-# Understanding Metrics
+title: Understanding Metrics

-Smash Watch uses two primary metrics to evaluate player performance.
+description: Smash Watch uses two primary metrics to evaluate player performance.
 This guide explains how they're calculated and what they mean.
 ---

 ## Weighted Win Rate